-12. A rigid frame structure of reinforced concrete shall be provided with bar arrangements not in the manner shown in (a) but in (b), Fig. 2.
+• • • • • and the proverse a but read 12.
+A rigid frame structure of reinforced concrete shall be provided with bar arrangements not in the manner shown in (a) but in (b).
+Fig. 2.

-13. Flexible joints such as mechanical joints or Gibault joints shall be inserted in both the inlet pipe and the outlet one at the connecting portions to the basin.
+se that you want is a spectra of ,13, Flexible joints, such as mechanical joints or Gibault joints shall be inserted in both the inlet pipe and the outlet one at the connecting portions to the basin.
 14. The axial bars in a column shall be well buried in the concrete up and below.
-The effects of hooks shall not be counted in computing the bond stress.
-The end portions of the column shall have particularly dense arrangements of either tied or spiral bars.
+The effects of hooks shallingt be counted in computing the bond stress.
+The end" portions of the column shall have particularly dense arrangements of either tied or which , I WILL FE (D) In all assistances with spiral bars.

-15. A canopied basin shall be designed in such a manner as to allow safe entrance and exist even in time of earthquake.
+, 15.
+A canopied basin shall be designed in such a manner as to allow safe entrance and exist even in time of earthquake.